In Britain, attempts to cut spending fuel angst over cherished state

 One lawmaker retorted that the bosses at the Treasury, Britain's most powerful ministry, should be served with an "idiot's guide" to Her Majesty's armed forces to put them out of their ignorance.

 A spokesman for the Ministry of Defence said it had about 500 horses compared to around 350 tanks.
-The horses are used in ceremonial events such as the opening of parliament and the celebration of the Queen's official birthday.
+The horses are used in ceremonial events such as the opening of parliament and the celebration of Queen Elizabeth's official birthday.

 AUSTERITY BRITAIN?